Participatory development for regional sustainability in Western Australia: An enabling state?

-Regionally specific sustainability processes that account for diverse environments and populations and that integrate social, economic, political and ecological spheres are being developed in Western Australia.
-A coordinated commitment to sustainability principles and a participatory philosophy by the state and local governments is necessary.
-This requires a transformation of the public service, from a director of passive programmes and laws to a facilitator of community projects and outcomes, towards an enabling state.
-An international participatory paradigm provides an array of concepts and methods for local and regional communities in partnership with government and industry to achieve this.
-Participatory methodologies are utilised successfully around the globe to create an institutional framework that facilitates a process of dialogue, partnership, networking, learning and managing change.
-This paper examines the potential contribution of a participatory approach to improve the participatory capacity of regional communities and both local and state governments towards the facilitation of regional sustainability processes.
+Sustainability requires integration of social, economic and ecological spheres and equitable participation in decision making.
+Regionally specific sustainability processes that account for diverse environments and populations, including indigenous are required.
+An international participatory paradigm provides a broad philosophy and includes an array of concepts and methods for local and regional communities in partnership with government to facilitate regional processes.
+To achieve this, a coordinated commitment to an enabling government structure, sustainability principles and in particular a participatory philosophy, by the State and local governments is necessary.
+This will require a transformation of the public service from a director of passive programs and laws to a facilitator of community projects and outcomes, towards an enabling state.
+Participatory methodologies have been utilised successfully around the globe to create an institutional framework that facilitates a process of dialogue, partnership, networking, learning and managing change.
+This paper examines the potential contribution of a participatory approach as the means to improve the participatory capacity of regional communities and both local and State Government towards the facilitation of regional sustainability processes.

 |Murdoch Affiliation:||Institute for Sustainability and Technology Policy|